pololu/libpololu-avr/README.txt

 == Compiling the Pololu AVR Library ==

-Unpack the entire archive and open a command prompt within the libpololu-avr directory.
+Unpack the entire archive and open a command prompt within the libpololu-avr folder.
 If avr-gcc is correctly installed on your system, you will be able to type "make" to compile the entire library.
 Pay attention to any errors that occur during the build process.

 == Installation using "make install" ==